holepunchto/git-remote-punch-transport/README.md

 ## Server

-The client of this remote helper depends on the repository server running `git-punch-server`.
-This server is reponsible of packet negotiation and git daemon forwarding.
+The client of this remote helper depends on the repository server running git-punch-server.
+This server is responsible for packet negotiation and Git daemon forwarding.

-The server spawns a
+To start the server, run:

 To start the server run: